-The following Corporate Crime guidance note Produced in partnership with 18 Red Lion Court provides comprehensive and up to date legal information covering:
+The following Corporate Crime practice note Produced in partnership with 18 Red Lion Court provides comprehensive and up to date legal information covering:

 It is an offence to: